zhaoyul/aposd-vs-clean-code/README.md

 **JOHN:**

-I think it will be easier to clarify our differences if we consider a specific code example.
+I think it will be easier to clarify our differences if we consider a nontrivial code example.
 Let's look at the `PrimeGenerator` class from *Clean Code*, which is Listing 10-8 on pages 145-146.
 This Java class generates the first N prime numbers: